rsyslog/rsyslog/README.md

 ----------------------------
 Unfortunately, distributions often do not catch up with the pace of rsyslog development and as such only offer old versions.
-To solve that problem, we have created packages for current versions ourselfs.
+To solve that problem, we have created packages for current versions ourselves.

 They are available for:
  * RPM-based systems: http://www.rsyslog.com/rhelcentos-rpms/